survivejs/webpack-book/manuscript/loading/02_images.md

 - `type: "asset/source"` matches [raw-loader](https://www.npmjs.com/package/raw-loader) and returns full source of the matched resource.
 - `type: "asset"` is a mixture between `asset/inline` and `asset/source` and it will alter the behavior depending on the asset size.
 It's comparable to using the `limit` option of **file-loader** earlier.

-To control the filenames of resources emitted this way, use the `output.assetModuleFilename` field.
+`output.assetModuleFilename` field can be used to control where the assets are emitted.
 You could for example set it to `[hash][ext][query]` or include a directory to the path before these fragments.

 {pagebreak}